A framework for the local information dynamics of distributed computation in complex systems: Information Storage

 Again, $e(i,n+1,k)$ is used to denote finite-$k$ estimates of $e(i,n+1)$.
 Local excess entropy is defined for every spatiotemporal point $(i,n)$ in the system.
 (Alternatively, the collective excess entropy can only be localized in time).

-While the average excess entropy is always positive, the local excess entropy may in fact be positive or negative, meaning the past history of the cell can either positively inform us or actually misinform us about its future.
-An observer is misinformed where the semi-infinite past and future are relatively unlikely to be observed together as compared to their independent likelihoods.
+As a local mutual information, the local excess entropy may be positive or negative, meaning the past history of the cell can either positively inform us or actually misinform us about its future.
+An observer is misinformed where a given semi-infinite past and future are relatively unlikely to be observed together as compared to the product of their marginal probabilities.
+Another view is that we have misinformative values when $p(\vec{x}^{(k^+)}_{i,n+1} \mid \vec{x}^{(k)}_{i,n}) < p(\vec{x}^{(k^+)}_{i,n+1})$, meaning that taking the past $\vec{x}^{(k)}_{i,n}$ into account reduced the probability of the future which was observed $\vec{x}^{(k^+)}_{i,n+1}$.